mcthuesen/MobilePay-PoS-v10/docs/payment_flows.md

 If the user cancels the payment the state will transition to *CancelledByUser*.

 The diagrams below show the sunshine scenarios for a payment cancelled by the client and a payment cancelled by the user, respectively.
-When the client cancels the payment a notification is sent to the app sending the user back to the pay screen with a message saying that the payment was cancelled by the shop.
+When the client cancels the payment a notification is sent to the app.
+The app returns to the pay screen with a message saying that the payment was cancelled by the shop.

 [![](assets/images/cancel-by-client.png)](assets/images/cancel-by-client.png)